-We are prone to think of the institutional as impersonal, but the institutionalized mediation of the New Testament was strictly pr personal.
-To the Twelve Matthew has Jesus saying: "To receive you is to receive me, and to receive me is to receive the one that sent de me" (Mt 10,40).
+We are prome to think of the institutional as impersonal, to the institutionalized mediation of the New Testament was strictly personal.
+To the Twelve Matthew has Jesus saying: "To receive you is to receive me, and to receive me is to receive the one that sent me" (Mt 10,40).
 To the Seventy-two Luke has Jesus saying: "Whoever listens to you, listens to me; whoever rejects you, rejects me.
-And whoever rejects me, rejects the one who sent me" (Lk 10, 16).
-To those in the upper room late the first Easter Sunday John has Jesus saying: "As the Father is sent me, so I send you." and And "Receive the Holy Spirit.
-If you forgive any man's sins, they stand forgiven; and if you pronounce them unforgiven, unforgiven they remain" (Jo 20, 21-23).
-In the speech made before King Aggrippa Luke reports Paul to have said that " .. the Lord replied, 'I am Jesus whom you are persecuting.
+And whoever rejects me, rejects the one who sent me" (Mt 10, 16).
+To those in the upper room late the first faster Sunday John has Jesus saying: "As the Father sent me, so I send you."
+And "Receive the

+Holy Spirit.
+If you forgive any man's sine, they stand forgiven; and if you pronounce them unforgiven, unforgiven they remain" (Jo 20, 21-23).
+In the speech made before King Agrippa Luke reports Paul to have said that ".. the Lord replied, "I am Jesus whom you are persecuting.
 But now rise to your feet and stand upright.
-I have appeared to you for a purpose: to appoint you my servant and witness, to testify both to what youhave seen and what you sa shall yet see of me.
+I have appeared to you for a purpose; to appoint you my servant and witness, to testify both to what you have seen and what you shall yet see of me.
 I will rescue you from this people and from the Gentiles to whom I am sending you.
-I send you to open their eyes and turn them from darkness to light, from the dominion of Satan to God, so that, by trust in me, they may obtain forgiveness of sins, and a place with those whom God has made his own'" (Act 26, 15-18). are described as
+I send you to open their eyes and turn them from darkness to light, from the dominion of Satan to God, so that, by trust in me, they may obtain forgiveness of sins, and a place with those whom God has made his own!"
+(Act 26, 15-18).